Trial 2

 Token Stream Format

-The parsers generated by dragonsdt should take an input file formatted as a stream of terminal tokens.
+The syntax-directed translators generated by dragonsdt should take an input file formatted as a stream of terminal tokens.
 The intention is to match the output of a lexer generated by the code in Trial 1.
 The format is as follows:

 Token Streams